Spacehunter: Adventures in the Forbidden Zone: Plot

-Elsewhere, Wolff and Niki make camp, but soon come under attack by a strange plow-like vehicle.
-Wolff manages to disable the machine and learns the driver is Washington, an old military acquaintance of his from back when they both served in Sector Control who has since worked his way up to becoming Sector Chief of the entire Terra Sector.

-Washington reveals that he has also come to Terra 11 to rescue the women so he can get the reward for himself.
-His only problem is that he crashed his ship and has no way off of the planet.
-Wolff refuses to help his rival and leaves him to fend for himself.
+Wolff and Niki make camp but soon come under attack by a strange plow-like vehicle.
+Wolff disables it and learns that the driver is Washington, a military acquaintance who served with him in Sector Control and is now chief of Terra Sector.
+He also came to Terra 11 to rescue the women, but his ship crashed and he has no way off of the planet.
+Still determined to claim the reward, Wolff leaves him to fend for himself.

-Still led by the enthusiastic if somewhat less than reliable Niki, Wolff gets into more predicaments as they are attacked by the ragged plague-scarred cannibalistic Scavs, various mutated humanoids, a subterranean tribe of aquatic Amazon-like Barracuda Women and a water dragon which the female warriors fear.
+On the way to the Zone, Wolff and Niki are attacked by ragged plague-scarred cannibals called Scavs, various mutated humanoids, and a subterranean tribe of aquatic Barracuda Women who try to feed the pair to a water dragon.
+They abandon the Scrambler and continue on foot.
+Washington finds them dehydrated and begging for help; he agrees to join up and split the reward 50/50 with Wolff.

-Losing his trusty Scrambler, he and Niki are forced to continue on foot across the desolate landscape.
-Eventually, they are found by Washington, and Wolff finds the situation reversed as, desperate for water for himself and the girl, he now begs his rival for help.
-They agree to a 50/50 split of the reward, with Niki assuming she will get her own "fifty fifties" share.

-Now a team, Wolff and Washington sneak into Overdog's fortress, where they find the Zoners entertained by captured prisoners forced to run through a deadly maze of lethal obstacles, hazards and traps.
-Wolff spots the women being held in a cage and forms a rescue plan, but a bored Niki (who was left out of the rescue for her own safety) decides to snoop around.
+The group sneak into Overdog's fortress, where he entertains the Zoners by forcing prisoners to run a deadly obstacle course.
+Wolff spots the women in a cage and forms a rescue plan, but a bored Niki (who was left out of the plan for her own safety) decides to snoop around.
 She is captured and sent into the maze.
-Wolff spots Niki in the maze and, despite Washington's objections, heads back to rescue her, but the teenager manages to use her own youthful agility to reach the end.
-Overdog congratulates her and drags her back to his lair.
-There, she is hooked to a machine that slowly drains her life energy.
-The energy, in turn, recharges Overdog.
+Over Washington's objections, Wolff heads back to rescue her, although Niki is able to reach the end on her own.
+Overdog drags her to his lair and begins draining her life energy to sustain himself.

-Wolff comes to the rescue and jabs a sparking power cable into one of Overdog's claws.
-The power feedback fries Overdog and causes cascading blowouts throughout the entire fortress.

-As the fortress explodes around them, Wolff and Niki run for cover and are rescued by the timely arrival of Washington, who is driving the plow machine with Nova, Reena and Meagan driving the salvaged Scrambler.
-They all race out of the fortress just as it explodes behind them.
+Wolff comes to the rescue and jabs a sparking power cable into one of Overdog's claws, electrocuting him and causing blowouts throughout the fortress.
+Washington arrives in the plow machine, accompanied by Nova, Reena and Meagan in the salvaged Scrambler.
+They race out of the fortress just before it explodes.